tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 You gain resist poison 16+, and a +2 bonus to skill checks to climb and to saves against being stuck.
 You can also speak the secret language of spiders, though whether they have anything interesting to say is up to the GM.
-When you use the daily power, you can use the druid’s Nature Talking class feature power, but only with spiders.
+When you use the full recovery power, you can use the druid’s Nature Talking class feature power, but only with spiders.

 **Quirk:** Arachnophile.